ScooloV/bbpedia/docs/dungeon_bowl/set-up.md

 Players may not move over a Chest, it is essentially an impassible feature that does not block Line of Sight.
-A player that finishes a Move action (but not as part of a Blitz action) in a square adjacent to a Chest, and who is not Marked \'when they finish their Move action, may choose to open the Chest.
+A player that finishes a Move action (but not as part of a Blitz action) in a square adjacent to a Chest, and who is not Marked 'when they finish their Move action, may choose to open the Chest.
 When a Player opens a Chest, remove the lid of the model to see what is inside.

-\'f the Chest contains the football, then the player immediately gains Possession of the ball and their activation ends immediately.
+'f the Chest contains the football, then the player immediately gains Possession of the ball and their activation ends immediately.
 The Chest is - removed from play and the square it was in becomes a normal square.

-\^^e^ \^^K^\^^ls\ em^Pty, the player has set off one of the magical booby traps the\'ch^P^\'^aCe\ by\ the\ Ma^gisterium prior to the game.
+\^^e^ \^^K^\^^ls\ em^Pty, the player has set off one of the magical booby traps the'ch^P^'^aCe\ by\ the\ Ma^gisterium prior to the game.
 The player who opened Down ^and\ a^\" ^pla^y^ers^ adjacent to the Chest, are immediately Knocked